This post contains affiliate links. Learn More

 Succession planting works great for those who have small garden areas and a longer growing season.

-Use it for vegetables such as any kind of lettuces or greens, radishes and other quick growing vegetables.
+Use it for vegetables such as any kind of lettuce, Swiss chard, spinach, or other greens, radishes, and other quick-growing vegetables.

 Why You Need to Thin Beet Plants